-- Quick and easy access to the first aid kit is important – make sure kits are stored where they are easily accessible.
+Quick and easy access to the first aid kit is important, so make sure kits are stored where they are easily accessible.

 Having clear recognizable signage makes locating and accessing the kits faster and easier.
 Workers should also be made aware of the location of first aid kits during induction.